andresmontoyab/Leadership/README.md

 ### Win-Win

-Creating options that met all parties met.(Create option that supply needs of all the sides)
+Creating options that met all parties requirements.(Create option that supply needs of all the sides)

 Steps for negotiations